TRIQS/nda/doc/ex4.md

 A_vc(0, 0) = -2;
 ```

-@subsection ex4_p3 Creating a slice of an array/view
+@section ex4_p3 Creating a slice of an array/view

 @ref ex1_p7 has already explained what a slice is and how we can create one.
 In the following, we will give some more examples to show how slices can be used in practice.